nyggus/perftester/docs/benchmarking_against_another_function.md

 ```

-Often, however, you will not run such benchmarks before running tests, so in actual tests, you would do it in the following way:
+Often, however, you will not run such benchmarks before running tests; so in actual tests, you would do it in the following way:

 ```python
 >>> pt.time_test(